-In addition to the Acquisitions, the Company entered into an agreement dated July 27, 2011 with the shareholders of The Northern Lights Exploration Company (Pty) Ltd. ("NLE") to acquire all of its issued and outstanding shares (the "NLE Acquisition").
+The Company entered into an agreement dated July 27, 2011 with the shareholders (refer to note 17 on related party transactions for Charles Byron) of The Northern Lights Exploration Company (Pty) Ltd. ("NLE") to acquire all of its issued and outstanding shares (the "NLE Acquisition").
 NLE owns the rights to a number of exploration licenses near the Mupane Property.